jbock-java/zerobuilder/beans.md

 ### Lone getter that returns a collection

-Some tools (such as [wsdl2java](https://cxf.apache.org/docs/wsdl-to-java.html)) can generate beans with lone getters that look like this:
+Some tools (such as [wsdl2java](https://cxf.apache.org/docs/wsdl-to-java.html)) can generate a getter with no corresponding setter, that looks like this:

 ````java
 public List<Employee> getEmployees() {